yellobyte/ESP32-DevBoards-Getting-Started/debugging_without_JTAG/Readme.md

 monitor_filters = time, colorize, *esp32_exception_decoder*
 build_type = *debug*

+### More informative message with Exception Decoder installed:
 In most cases the core panic message in your serial monitor will now look slightly different.
 You will see a few additional lines, the *call stack*, just below the backtrace info.
 ```
 00:20:46.493 > ESP32-S3 DEBUG test started.